EndPointCorp/end-point-blog/2021/01/29/intro-to-typescript.html.md

 let someBool: boolean;
 ```

-TypeScript will complain if you try to do this
+TypeScript will complain if you try to do this:

 ```typescript
 someBool = "hello world!" // this is a TypeScript error; someBool cannot hold
                           // a string.
 ```

-Another way to declare types is to assign directly to constants.
+Another way to declare types is to assign directly to constants:

 ```typescript
 const someBool = true